 2. Celebrate failures

 Take the risk that the ideas will not bear fruit in the first attempt.
 Don’t talk about failed projects, talk about learning.
-Reward experiments, celebrate the courage of employees and share the knowledge gained from them across departments.
-In the same way you create a mindset shift and train the “out-of-the-box” thinking.
+Reward experiments, celebrate the courage of employees, and share the knowledge gained from them across departments.
+In the same way, you create a mindset shift and train the “out-of-the-box” thinking.

-3. Plans are good, but stay agile
+3. Plans are good but stay agile

 Innovation requires a certain amount of leeway.
 You create something, test it, adapt it and if necessary you have to be prepared to deviate from your original plan.
 A good example of this is the story of the Jacuzzi brothers who invented the whirlpool in the 50s.
-Their target group were people suffering from arthritis who were to use the whirlpool as a therapy pool.
+Their target group was people suffering from arthritis who were to use the whirlpool as a therapy pool.
 Although the product was good, it flopped.
 The sales figures were miserable.
 But they did not give up and did not reject their product idea.
-They conducted intensive research, adapted the whirlpool and directed it to a completely different target group.
+They conducted intensive research, adapted the whirlpool, and directed it to a completely different target group.
 It became a luxury product for the rich.
 The brothers’ rethinking was rewarded.
-The whirlpool became a bestseller.
-Failures are therefore never for the trash bin, instead they contribute to the success of the next project or the next business idea.
+The Whirlpool became a bestseller.
+Failures are therefore never for the trash bin, instead, they contribute to the success of the next project or the next business idea.